justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 We doing bubbles or someting
 - The name of the state name on top
 - at the bottom is da outputs
+- A departure from this state is represented by a graph arc (representing the clock)
+- On